 This post may contain affiliate links.

-You also ideally want to choose a room that has a limited number of windows, or whereby the windows in the room can easily be blacked out with black card or temporary blind covers such as magic blackout blind.
-Remember that a Grotto typically means small cave, so the room needs setting up to be dark and free of natural light in order to create a nice warm, cosy atmosphere.
+Remember that a grotto typically means small cave, so the room needs setting up to be dark and free of natural light in order to create a nice warm, cozy atmosphere.

-You’re going to want black card for blacking out the windows, black duct or electrical tape for a variety of sticking related tasks including hanging and arranging lights, decorations and fixing the card to your windows.
-You can find more appropriate means of hanging and fixing certain items, however tape is relatively easy to use and won’t destroy anything in the process.
+You can find more appropriate means of hanging and fixing certain items, however, tape is relatively easy to use and won’t destroy anything in the process.

-You might like to include a variety of traditional Christmas decorations that can be positioned around the room including, small decorated plastic trees, baubles, glittery stars and angels etc. Decorations that can be run, hung or tapered along walls, ceilings, doorways or drapes such as colourful beads and tinsel worked really well.
+You might like to include a variety of traditional Christmas decorations that can be positioned around the room including, decorated plastic trees, baubles, glittery stars and angels, etc.

 Ambience & Lighting

 In most circumstances I recommend you use a combination of Christmas lights, fairy lights, and candles, which all can potentially play and bounce off nicely with other sparkly and reflective decorations.